Substitution tilings with transcendental inflation factor: The substitution construction and its dynamical properties

 On the other hand, we note that for every $n\leq C+1$, the supertile $\varrho^{n}_{\bf{a}}([0])$ only contains letters from $F$, and the supertile $\varrho^{C+2}_{\bf{a}}([0])$ contains only one letter not from $F$.
 For every other letter $a\neq [0]$, we will repeatedly apply $\varrho^{ }_{\bf{a}}$ $C+2$ times to $a$ but we will color some letters with red in the process.
 The goal is to show that red letters cannot lead to letters outside of $F$ and there are not too many non-red letters.

-Here are the rules how we color letters with red inductively.
+Here are the rules for how we color letters with red inductively.
 The initial letter $a$ is not colored with red.
 If one applies $\rho^{ }_{\bf{a}}$ to a non-red letter $[i]$ (or appropriate infinity), then the initial zeros of $\rho^{ }_{\bf{a}}([i])$, if any, are colored with red.
 Additionally, if we apply $\rho^{ }_{\bf{a}}$ to a red letter, then all resulting letters are red.
+For the sake of lucidity we illustrate the coloring process by an example in Table \ref{tab:ex-red}.

 Note that no red zero can create a letter outside of $F$ because we apply the substitution to red zeros at most $C+1$ times.
 Also, all red letters originate from red zeros so all letters outside of $F$ will be non-red in the end.
 But the number of non-red letters at most doubles because every letter is substituted with at most two non-zero letters.
-Thus
+Thus, for every isolated point $[i]$,